techsoft3d/he_qt_basic_view/README.md

 To determine how a part should look, we must rely on data retrieved from the cascaded attributes helper from Step 3.
 Recall that visibility is determined by the specific path through an assembly.
 The style in which a part should be drawn is computed in the same way.
-In the body of createScene, we call the function createMaterial and pass in the style data from our cascaded attributes helper.
+In the body of `createScene,` we call the function `createMaterial` and pass in the style data from our cascaded attributes helper.

-Open the file Material.
+Open the file _Material_.
 cpp so we can begin implementing the function.
 You will see the default material is created, which is why all parts have shown up as red.
 The style data object passed into this function can specify material information in 3 different ways.